 April 18, 2015 was a celebratory day for music in America.
 Not only was it National Record Store Day throughout the nation, it also was the 30th Annual Rock & Roll Hall of Fame Induction Ceremony.
-Each year the Rock & Roll Hall of Fame, located in Cleveland, Ohio, honors musicians and those in the music industry with the highest accolades possible.
+Each year the Rock and Roll Hall of Fame, located in Cleveland, Ohio, honors musicians and those in the music industry with the highest accolades possible.
 For the last thirty years, artists have come home to this regal glass structure to accept recognition from an industry and loving fans, and add their names to the glass wall.

 Recently, I ventured on a journey to this mecca of sorts to see and experience the destination of the Rock & Roll Hall of Fame.
 This amazing glass sculpture erected on the banks of Lake Erie, stands majestically.
 The architectural design of the facility matches the creativity of those it honors.
 Designed by renowned architect I.M.
 Pei, “it is a composition of bold geometric forms and dynamic cantilevered spaces..anchored by a 162-foot tower.
 The tower supports a dual-triangular-shaped glass “tent” that extends (at its base) onto a 65,000 square-foot plaza, providing a dramatic main entry facade”.
 The building is spectacular.
 Its 55,000 square feet of exhibition space and administrative offices encapsulates the vitality of rock and roll and becomes a worthy accommodation to house all the memories of where the innovation of music and rock and roll began here in America.